cms-opendata-analyses/PhysObjectExtractorTool/PhysObjectExtractor/README.md

 # Physics Objects Extractor (PhysObjectExtractor) for 2015MiniAOD data

 ## Description
 The `PhysObjectExtractor` package is the heart of the POET repository.
-It contains a collection of [EDAnalyzers](https://cms-opendata-guide.web.cern.ch/cmssw/cmsswanalyzers/) that extract information of different physics objects into a [ROOT](https://cms-opendata-guide.web.cern.ch/tools/root/) file called `myoutput.root`.
+It contains a collection of [EDAnalyzers](https://cms-opendata-guide.web.cern.ch/cmssw/cmsswanalyzers/) that extract information from different physics objects into a [ROOT](https://cms-opendata-guide.web.cern.ch/tools/root/) file called `myoutput.root`.
 They have been written separately for clarity and can be executed modularly using a single configuration file called `poet_cfg.py`.

 The package is meant to resemble a [CMSSW](https://cms-opendata-guide.web.cern.ch/cmssw/cmsswoverview/) package.
 It installs and runs in a similar way.